AdobeDocs/adobeio-runtime/resources/faq.md

 ## Price
 **What does it cost to use Adobe I/O Runtime?**
 Presently, Adobe I/O Runtime is free to use for Adobe enterprise customers and partners through the free program.
 You can find [here](overview/request_a_trial.md) information about how to get access.
+We will be introducing a commercial offering soon.

 ## Usage Quotas
 **What usage quotas are in place for Adobe I/O Runtime?**